Flynn's guilty plea is a massive problem for Trump

 Is it Trump son-in-law Jared Kushner?
 We know the role Kushner played in the firing of FBI Director James Comey has been a subject of questions from Mueller's investigators to witnesses before them.
 We know from reports in The New York Times and Wall Street Journal that Mueller's team is looking into Jared Kushner's activities surrounding the December 2016 UN Security Council vote that condemned Israeli settlements.
 The charges against Flynn seem to reference that vote.

 Is it Donald Trump Jr?
-We know the eldest son of the president -- as well as Kushner -- participated in a July 2016 meeting at Trump Tower with several Russians -- a meeting spurred by the promise that dirt would be provided on Hillary Clinton.
+We know the eldest son of the President -- as well as Kushner -- participated in a July 2016 meeting at Trump Tower with several Russians -- a meeting spurred by the promise that dirt would be provided on Hillary Clinton.

 We don't know the answer to that "who is it" question yet.
 What we do know, however, is that Flynn's plea deal with Mueller brings the special counsel investigation ever closer to the President of the United States.
 (Worth noting: As of the spring -- prior to the firing of Comey by Trump and the appointment of Mueller as special counsel -- Trump was not under FBI investigation.
 We know that because Trump says Comey, on several occasions, told him he wasn't.)